Last week as I was getting ready for work, my wife said, “I could totally see you being a speaker someday.” Her words seemed to come out of nowhere.

 Trusting the Inner Voice

 Thirteen years ago, I was asked to give my testimony at church after a mission trip to the Bahamas.
-After I shard those words at church, I began to feel a whisper—a longing to tell a story.
+When I stood and shard, I didn’t feel fear.
+Instead, it felt like my spirit was on fire.
+It was one of the most exhilarating feelings in my life.

-Since then, I’ve had numerous occasions to speak in a variety of settings.
-Regardless if it was a business setting or a more intimate, personal setting, I have been met with encouragement.
-People kept telling me I needed to speak.
-I always responded kindly and shrugged off the idea because I was sure no one would care to listen.
-In fact, I wondered if I even had a story to tell.
+Since then, I’ve had numerous opportunities to speak.
+And each time, I’ve been met with encouragement.
+People have always told me that I needed to speak.
+I responded kindly, but shrugged off the suggestion because I was convinced no one would care to listen to my story.
+In fact, I wondered if I had a story to tell.

-As I was writing in my journal, I flipped through the pages from years past.
-Although they were covered with dust from lack of use, I quickly recognized moments that were unique.
-Despite the fact that the pages skipped days, weeks, and even years, they consistently confirmed a truth.
-My heart has been calling me for years.
+As I continued to write in my journal, I flipped through the pages from years past.
+Although they were covered with dust from lack of use, I quickly recognized unique moments.
+The pages skipped days, weeks, and even years, but they consistently pointed to a truth.

 Advice from a Friend